 If company values and internal communications define the "why" behind transparency, some areas where best practices can create a very positive impact include:

 There are ways to create transparency throughout the entire recruiting and hiring process, all of which will benefit an organization.
-Detailed, accurate job descriptions, timely and honest communication from recruiters, and open discussion between collaborators during the interview process are all examples of good transparency.
-Transparency translates to faster, more accurate hires and an improved employer brand for when a new hiring cycle begins.
+Detailed, accurate job descriptions, timely and honest communication from recruiters, and open discussion between collaborators during the interview process, are all examples of good transparency.
+You could also include the salary range in the job posting, as one study found it to be the most important aspect of a job ad to candidates.
+Transparency translates to faster, more accurate hires, and an improved employer brand.

 One way BambooHR has encouraged transparency in performance management reviews is by separating reviews from their traditional ties to promotions and salary increases.
-Shorter, more frequent evaluations allow managers and employees to remain in the moment, discussing current events rather than judging an entire year in one agonizingly long review.
-Peer evaluations offer insights at ground level that might be hard for a supervisor to see when they're managing an entire department.
-These factors and others create a more transparent, less intimidating review process that's been shown to boost employee engagement.
+Shorter, more frequent evaluations allow managers and employees to remain in the moment, and discuss current projects, rather than judging an entire year's performance in one agonizingly long review.
+You can also include peer evaluations, which offer insights at the ground level that might be hard for a supervisor to see when they're managing an entire department.
+These factors create a more transparent, and less intimidating review process, that's been shown to boost employee engagement.

-It can be difficult to convince executives to pull back the curtain on company numbers and big decisions.
+It can be difficult to convince executives to pull back the curtain on company numbers, and how they make big decisions.
 However, being open with employees about the company's performance and future plans prevents speculation, keeps anxiety levels low, and can even offer an increased sense of ownership and trust.
 All of those are hallmarks of a highly engaged workforce, and it's no secret that engagement directly impacts the bottom line.

-Whether between two partners or multiple departments, transparency in group projects is essential for even the smallest organization.
-You can encourage this kind of transparency by implementing good processes and formalizing feedback.
-Project managers should feel responsible not just for scheduling, but for setting and maintaining high expectations at every stage of a project.
+Whether between two partners or multiple departments, transparency in group projects is essential, even for small organizations.
+You can encourage this type of transparency by implementing good processes and formalizing feedback.
+Project managers should feel responsible not just for scheduling, but also for setting and maintaining high expectations at every stage of a project.
 Stakeholders and service providers alike may need some time and education to begin collaborating more effectively, but the improvement in quality and the reduction in shoulder-tap requests should convince all parties that the outcomes are worth the effort.

-But transparency isn't about throwing caution to the wind or blurting out whatever comes to mind, it's about understanding the benefit of honest, forthright communication in your organization.
-Knowledge is power, and the lesson to take away is that transparency, truth, and openness spread the knowledge that empowers people and businesses to do better work together.
+But transparency isn't about throwing caution to the wind or blurting out whatever comes to mind; it's about understanding the benefit of honest and forthright communication in your organization.
+Knowledge is power, and the lesson to take away is that transparency, truth, and openness spread knowledge that empowers people and businesses to do better work together.